continuwuity/continuwuity/.forgejo/pull_request_template.md

 If you aren't sure about some, feel free to ask for clarification in #dev:continuwuity.org. -->
 - [ ] This pull request targets the `main` branch, and the branch is named something other than `main`.
-- [ ] I have written an appropriate issue title and my description is clear.
+- [ ] I have written an appropriate pull request title and my description is clear.
 - [ ] This pull request has had a human hand in it and is not entirely LLM-generated.
 - I have followed the [contributing guidelines][c1]:
   - [ ] My contribution follows the [code style][c2], if applicable.